JamesJokDutAkuei/otherCodeQualityTasks/codeImprovements/README.md

 # Code Improvements

-Refactor the different functions below by improving their structure and code quality.
+Refactor the different functions below by improving their structure and code quality